kh1012/sproj-react-simple-input/README.md

   <br />
   Input `npm i` or `npm install`in the activated terminal and run.\
   (If you installed `NodeJS` in the past, you could execute npm(node package manager).)\
-  The package is installed automatically and pops up "finish."\
+  The package is installed automatically and pops up "finish".\
   <br />
   ![img](./img/npmivscode.png)
 <br /><br />